-Consultant shall perform the coordination of all utility facilities within the Project limits.
+Consultant shall perform the coordination of all utility facilities within the Project limits in accordance with Chapter 10 of the ODOT Right of Way Manual.

 If any utility is nonresponsive or uncooperative, Consultant shall notify Agency, and Agency will communicate with the utility to affect a solution.

-Utility Location and Coordination
+5.1 Utility Location and Coordination

 Consultant shall perform utility coordination and liaison activities with utility owners/operators for the Project.
-Consultant shall comply with the current version of the Utility coordination policy requirements as described in the ODOT Right of Way Manual.
+Consultant shall comply with the current version of the Utility coordination policy requirements as described in Chapter 10 of the ODOT Right of Way Manual.
 This work includes reviewing utilities that may be in conflict with the Project work and utility relocation coordination with the utility owners to resolve those potential conflicts.
 Additionally, Consultant shall obtain system mapping from utilities located within the Project limits.
 The Consultant shall use this information to confirm the survey map as developed under Task 2, Surveying.

-- Existing utility information gathered in Task 5.1 to be included in the survey map / base - Record of communications with each utility within the Project limits.
+- Existing utility information gathered in Task 5.1 to be included in the survey map/base map - Record of communications with each utility within the Project limits.
 Copies of communication record must be provided to APM and LAPM within 3 business days of request.

-Utility Report
+5.2 Utility Report